isomap/factedit/README.md

 ```
 To run on a GPU, run with `--cuda_device 0` (or any other CUDA devices).

-To run the pretrained model of WebEdit dataset on development dataset:
+To run the model with a pretrained checkpoint the development set of WebEdit data:
 ```python
 python predict.py ./data/webedit/dev.jsonl \
                   ./models/webedit.tar.gz \